dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/tls.md

 For instance, if you have a TLS secret `foo-tls` in the `default` namespace, add `--default-ssl-certificate=default/foo-tls` in the `nginx-controller` deployment.

+The default certificate will also be used for ingress `tls:` sections that do not have a `secretName` option.

 ## SSL Passthrough

-The [`--enable-ssl-passthrough`](cli-arguments/) flag enables the SSL Passthrough feature, which is disabled by default.
+The [`--enable-ssl-passthrough`](cli-arguments.md) flag enables the SSL Passthrough feature, which is disabled by default.
 This is required to enable passthrough backends in Ingress objects.

 !!! warning